Mansi-Dabriwal/TherapistHelperBot/README.md

 - Ensuring the faithfulness of generated answers to the source material.
 - Balancing flexibility and specificity in the creation of therapy questionnaires.

+## Error Handling and Troubleshooting

+### Common Issues:
+- **RateLimitError:** You have exceeded your current quota.
+Please check your plan and billing details.
+- **InvalidRequestError:** There was an issue with your request, likely due to invalid parameters or incorrect API key.
+- **Network Issues:** Ensure you have a stable internet connection.

+### Solutions:
+- **Retry Logic:** The application has built-in retry logic for handling temporary rate limits.
+If the error persists, consider checking your OpenAI plan and usage.
+- **API Key:** Ensure your API key is correct and has the necessary permissions.

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add some feature'`).
+5. Push to the branch (`git push origin feature/YourFeature`).
+6. Create a new Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.